St. Petersburg: Russia’s Showcase

 The twin Rostral Columns, hundred-foot-high pink columns pieced with ship's bows and sterns, are an important symbol of this seafaring city.
 The Peter and Paul Fortress is essentially an island fortified with a brick wall.
 In the middle, surrounded by parks and marked by a skinny golden spire reaching high into the sky, is the cathedral where members of Russia's royal Romanov family are entombed.
 In summer, the sandy beach in front of the fortress teems with swimmers and sunbathers — an unexpected sight in notoriously northern Russia.

 These sights are pleasant, sure.
-But St. Petersburg sightseeing begins and ends with the Hermitage Museum, justifiably famous as one of the planet's best museums — easily on par with Madrid's Prado or Paris' Louvre.
+But St. Petersburg's list of sightseeing "musts" begins and ends with the Hermitage Museum, justifiably famous as one of the planet's best museums — easily on par with Madrid's Prado or Paris' Louvre.
 The Hermitage, housed in the Romanovs' Winter Palace, is actually two top-notch sightseeing experiences in one: an art gallery of European masters and an imperial residence.
 Enjoy the da Vincis, Rembrandts, and Matisses while imagining the ostentatious lifestyles of the czars who bought them.
 Between the canvases, you glide through some of the most opulent ballrooms and throne rooms ever built.
 Speedy sightseers can tackle most European museums in an hour or two, but the Hermitage demands as much time as you're willing to give it.
 (They finally turned out the lights on me while I was scrutinizing a Cézanne — a not-so-subtle hint that closing time had arrived.)
-Even "Day Two" in the Hermitage is better than "Day One" in most of Europe's museums.
+Even a second day spent enjoying the Hermitage is better than any visit to most of Europe's museums.

 Cameron Hewitt is the co-author of the Rick Steves Eastern Europe guidebook.